 Charities that have failed to submit two Annual Information Statements

-This is a public notice of the ACNC's intention to revoke the registrations of the listed charities unless they submit their outstanding statements before 13 April 2018.
+This is a public notice of the Assistant Commissioner's intention to revoke the registrations of the listed charities unless they submit their outstanding Annual Information Statements by 16 November 2020.

 NOTICE OF INTENTION TO REVOKE CHARITY REGISTRATION (SHOW CAUSE NOTICE)

-What to do to avoid revocation
+What to do to avoid having charity registration revoked

 If a listed charity wants to retain its registration, it must submit its overdue Annual Information Statements by 16 November 2020.
 If it cannot submit its overdue Annual Information Statements, it must contact the ACNC and provide a reasonable explanation for why it cannot do so before 16 November 2020.